eropple/twitch-better-api/README.md

 # `twitch-better-api` #
 Twitch is cool.
 Games are fun, streaming is fun.

-The Twitch API is a tire fire.
+The Twitch API is a mess.
 They're onto "Helix" now, as if `v3` and `v5` weren't enough, and Helix is not only incomplete but `v5` is scheduled to be shut down at the end of 2018.
 So that's fun.
 And while the rest of the world has mostly moved on to providing OpenAPI/Swagger docs or at least generating clients _for_ you like Twitch's own parent company does with the AWS/Seahorse stuff, Twitch is happy to make its end users make third-rate knockoff APIs.

-It's no real surprise, then, that Twitch API clients are a mess.
-You can have completeness, for `v5` anyway, but then you get callback hell or singletons or any number of other pains in our collective ass.
+It's no real surprise, then, that Twitch API clients are in the state they're in.
+People have done their best, but the quality of the existing API clients is hit-or-miss and they're all an exercise in frustration.
+You can have completeness, for `v5` anyway, but even something as simple as "get game by ID" requires Helix and on top of that you get callback hell or singletons or any number of other pains in our collective ass.

 So, fine.
-Let's make a Twitch API that doesn't suck.
+Let's make a Twitch client that doesn't suck.
 Because, as much as it should be _their_ job, I guess it's not.
 So let's aim for at least a _second_-rate API.